Combined explanation of $W$-mass, muon $g-2$, $R_{K^{(*)}}$ and $R_{D^{(*)}}$ anomalies in a singlet-triplet scalar leptoquark model: The Leptoquark Model

-The charge-$1/3$ $S_1$ contributes to the $b\to s\mu\mu$ decay at the loop level and hence, needs large Yukawa couplings to explain the $R_{K^{(*)}}$ anomalies.
+\item The $S_1$ contributes to the $b\to s\mu\mu$ decay at the loop level, and hence needs large Yukawa couplings to resolve the $R_{K^{(*)}}$ anomalies.
 Such large couplings would either be ruled out or be in tension with the LHC dilepton data.
-However, the charge-$4/3$ component of $S_3$, $S_3^{4/3}$ can contribute to $R_{K^{(*)}}$ at the tree-level and therefore, needs relatively smaller couplings.
-In order to contribute to the $b\to s\mu\mu$ decay, it needs two nonzero couplings, namely, $b\mu S_3^{4/3}$ and $s\mu S_3^{4/3}$.
-By considering the couplings $y_{32}^L$ and $y_{22}^L$ to be non-zero, we get the required interactions.
-Note that if $S_3$ is aligned with the up-quarks, the two necessary interactions can be generated with either $y_{22}^L$ or $y_{32}^L$.
-However, in such one-coupling scenarios, one of the required couplings will be generated through the CKM mixing.
-Due to CKM suppression, the required Yukawa coupling would largely be in conflict with the LHC data.
+However, the charge-$4/3$ component of $S_3$, $S_3^{4/3}$ can contribute to $R_{K^{(*)}}$ at the tree level, and it therefore needs relatively smaller couplings.
+In order to contribute to the $b\to s\mu\mu$ decay, it needs two nonzero couplings--- namely, $b\mu S_3^{4/3}$ and $s\mu S_3^{4/3}$.
+We get the required interactions by considering the couplings $y_{32}^L$ and $y_{22}^L$ to be nonzero.
+(If the $S_3$ couplings are aligned with the up quarks, the two necessary interactions could be generated from only $y_{22}^L$ or $y_{32}^L$.
+The other essential coupling would then be generated through the CKM mixing.
+However, due to the small off-diagonal CKM elements, it has to be large, and hence in conflict with the LHC data.)

-It is well known that the charge-$1/3$ component $S_3^{1/3}$ can contribute positively towards the $R_{D^{(*)}}$ anomalies at the tree level.
-The $R_{D^{(*)}}$ anomalies need the LQs to couple with the $\tau$ lepton and the $b$ quark.
-Hence, we turn on a new coupling, $y_{23}^L$.
-In the $b\to c\tau\nu$ transition, the product $y_{32}^Ly_{23}^L$ appears, which needs to be order unity to resolve the anomalies.
-However, since the same product contributes to the $R_{K^{(*)}}^{\nu\nu}$ observables at the tree level as well (which comes from a loop-induced process in the SM and its current measurements show no anomaly), a large product gets into conflict with the $R_{K^{(*)}}^{\nu\nu}$ measurements.